Telegram Casual Bot

 1. Events

-The main functionality available in groups and channels is an event list which can be requested with the command /events or writing event list .
+The main functionality available in groups and channels is an event list which can be requested with the command /events.

 A notification is also sent when an event begins or ends.